Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/assets/Fonts.md

 Fallout 4 on the other hand can only be to use embedded fonts.
 If you want the editor preview to match the game view of fonts, you must install the game fonts to your OS.

-The system installable game fonts are an extractable SWF resource using FFDec.
+The system installable game fonts can be exported from each `font*.swf` using FFDec.
+Some of these have been exported and made available here for download.

 Download: <https://github.com/F4CF/Interface/tree/master/Data/Interface/Source/Bethesda/Shared/Fonts/Resources>